 Pediatric Physical Therapy

-The overall goal of physical therapy for children at Morton Plant Hospital is to improve each patient’s quality of function within his or her daily life; to assist the child in achieving age-appropriate gross motor development, self-help and play skills; to decrease the effect of the pathology in the functional activities, as well as correct/prevent progression of postural deviations.
+The overall goal of physical therapy for children at the St. Joseph's Children's Specialty Center at Mease Countryside Hospital is to improve each patient’s quality of function within his or her daily life; to assist the child in achieving age-appropriate gross motor development, self-help and play skills; to decrease the effect of the pathology in the functional activities, as well as correct/prevent progression of postural deviations.

 Specific skills which may be addressed in physical therapy include: